 - Instructions for installing the Word Plugin from Mendeley desktop

 - Having trouble putting it all together?
 The SMC Center for Writing Across the Curriculum (or, "The Writing Center"or CWAC) offers peer-to-peer advising sessions for both undergraduate and graduate students.
 You can call or stop by to make an appointment, or can also drop in and do a session immediately, if an adviser is available.
-See the CWAC website for more information, or stop by Dante 202, or call CWAC: 925.631.4684
+See the CWAC website for more information, or stop by their office first floor DeLaSalle, or call CWAC: 925.631.4684